When Will I Get My First Period?

 Signs Your First Period Is on Its Way

-Another indicator of puberty is changes in your body shape.
-You may grow taller and gain some weight as your hips widen, your breasts grow, and you develop a more “curvy” adult figure.
+Another indicator of puberty changes is your body shape.
+For example, you may grow taller and gain some weight as your hips widen, your breasts grow, and you develop a more “curvy” adult figure.

 If you sense that your cycle is coming, you might worry about whether you have to do anything to get ready.

-If your period might be coming soon – make a first-period kit!
+If your period might be coming soon – make the first-period kit!

 Although some can’t wait to get their first period, for others, it produces anxiety.
 Maybe your friends told you about some of the less comfortable parts of your cycle, such as cramping, and you’re concerned.

 No matter how you’re feeling about your period, you’re not alone.
 Whether you’re scared or ready to welcome your cycle, chances are other girls feel the same way.
-It’s not a bad idea to talk to a trusted adult about their experience of a period and ask them any remaining questions you have.
+So it’s not a bad idea to talk to a trusted adult about their period experience and ask them any remaining questions you have.